JordiCorbilla/github-actions/README.md

 ![](https://github.com/JordiCorbilla/github-actions/raw/master/actionresults.png)

-We can click on the commit and explore the output of the build and dril into the build log for more details:
+We can click on the commit and explore the output of the build and drill into the build log for more details:

 ![](https://github.com/JordiCorbilla/github-actions/raw/master/projectartifactis.png)